deephaven/barrage/docs/Concepts.md

 and `delta`.
 All rows in the range `[start, end]` (inclusive) change in key-space by `delta` and are now located  at `[start + delta, end + delta]`.

-Things get pretty tricky quickly, for practical reasons, there are a few restrictions:
+Things get pretty tricky quickly.
+For practical reasons, there are a few restrictions:
 - shift origins are not allowed to overlap in pre-shift keyspace
 - shift destinations are not allowed to overlap in post-shift keyspace
 - shifts are unable to alter the ordering of rows in position space